Today’s post is from our SafeSourcing Inc Archives.

-How are candy canes manufactured and packaged from madehow.com
+What raw materials are included to make candy canes from madehow.com

-SafeSourcing, Inc. can help you source your manufacturing goods and services, create and run a Request for Proposal and compress the suppliers pricing by running a Request for Quote.
+SafeSourcing, Inc. can help you source your goods, create and run a Request for Proposal and compress the suppliers pricing by running a Request for Quote.
 For more information on how we can help you with your procurement needs or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
 We have an entire customer services team waiting to assist you today.

 We look forward to your comments.

-Tomorrow we will discuss how to market candy canes and how SafeSourcing can help in this area.
+Tomorrow we will discuss how to make candy canes and package them and how SafeSourcing can help in these areas.